7. Handling of Scripting and Output Tools#

 Creation of buttons

 Some interface elements, such as buttons, can be added by the user.
-In order to do this, a script with the action that the button performs must be included in the actions folder of the installation of the program (By default, “C:\Program\IDAERO\NaxTo\NaxTo_
+In order to do this, a script with the action that the button performs must be included in the actions folder either inside the AppData folder of the user (%LOCALAPPDATA%\IDAERO\NaxTo_<version>\actions), or in the ProgramData folder (C:\ProgramData\IDAERO\NaxTo_<version>\actions) if the button is intended to be available for all user.

-Optionally, an icon can be assigned.
-To do this, add the icon in png format to the folder “icons” in the actions directory.
+Optionally, an icon can be assigned to the button.
+To do this, add the icon in png format to the folder “icons” inside the actions directory.
+If the folder does not exist, it can be created.

 Notes: